Hide the trash can in your kitchen by using a wood tilt-out trash can cabinet and reduce the smell of trash with a garbage odor eliminator.

 I’m sharing my Wood Tilt-Out Recycling Bin Cabinet project with Zep Garbage Odor Eliminator as part of a sponsored post for Socialstars #ZepSocialstars

 Our trash cans are nowhere near our back door, we have them around the side of the house by the gate, mostly for convenience, but also so that we don’t have to smell them whenever we open the door.
 Inside, we have a large metal trash can and the recycling would just get piled up on a counter until someone took it outside.

-So this is what the cabinet looked like before:
+This is what the cabinet looked like before:

-Next, I plan on picking up lavender plants at a local nursery and putting them by the front and back door.
-I’ve heard that they help keep the flies from coming inside when the doors are opened.
-It’s worth a try, plus I love lavender, it makes me think of my grandmother who passed away last year.
-I’ve also heard that basil works, so I’m going to put a pot of that in the kitchen too, or maybe I’ll finally get around to cleaning out the raised garden beds in our backyard and plant a few herbs.
+I plan on picking up lavender plants at a local nursery and putting them by the front and back door.
+I’ve heard that they help keep the flies from coming inside when the doors are open.
+It’s worth a try, plus the smell of lavender reminds me of my grandmother who passed away last year.
+I’ve also heard that basil works, so I’m going to put a planter of that in the kitchen too.
+Maybe I’ll finally get around to cleaning out the raised garden beds in our backyard and plant a few herbs.